-Through a partnership with CTDRLI, we will develop products to share the learning from Cape Town’s 2017-18 water crisis.
-Learning materials will be piloted in different cities through workshops in the autumn of 2019 to understand how effective this method of experiential learning can be for critical infrastructure resilience.
+Through a partnership with CTDRLI, we have developed products to share the learning from Cape Town’s 2017-18 water crisis.
+Learning materials are being piloted to understand how effective this method of experiential learning can be for critical infrastructure resilience.

 What are the outputs?